Have you ever spent hours working on a jigsaw, only to find that you can’t finish it as there is one piece missing?

 That route took me on to a piste labelled “21, 22, 30, 31, 40”, almost a full lottery ticket of pistes, but no black 23 – which would have been my bonus number.

-On the piste map the red run is shown to the left of chair 23, with the twin black 23 pistes to the right.
+Skiing and snowboarding map the red run is shown to the left of chair 23, with the twin black 23 pistes to the right.
 But I actually skied down the right hand side (looking at the piste map) and there was absolutely no sign of it, but there were many signs telling me that I was on one of a number of other red runs – 21, 22, 30, 31 or 40 – take your pick.

 The crazy thing is that according to the piste map, pistes 21 and 31 are much lower down the mountain, and piste 31 is actually a blue run, not a red run.